 It's our favorite jacket for high-energy hiking and backpacking and featured enough for around town use for what is still a pretty reasonable price.
 A few other models we tested are similar when it comes to the price point, but the PreCip delivers the most functionality and versatility for your money.
 The demanding budget-conscious buyer won't find a better deal than this jacket, ringing it at $100.

 Outdoor Research Helium II

-The Outdoor Research Helium II is our Top Pick for weight-conscience hikers, backpackers, and climbers.
-It is by far the most compact and lightest jacket we tested, weighing a scant 6.5 ounces.
+The Outdoor Research Helium II is our Top Pick for weight-conscience hikers, backpackers, and climbers or as the best "Just-in-Case" layer.
+It is by a notable margin, the most compact and lightest jacket we tested, weighing in at a scant 6.5 ounces.
 This is roughly half to a third of the weight of most jackets we tested.
-It isn't feature-rich, lacking lower hand pockets, and offering a pretty basic (though effective) hood, and an overall minimal design.
-But for many hikers or backpackers who end up carrying their waterproof layer 90% or more of the time, this functional rain shell is an excellent choice.
-Our review team also loved how tightly it stowed away into its own pocket.
+It isn't feature-rich, lacking lower hand pockets.
+However, despite offering a pretty basic, though effective hood, and an overall minimal design, it still does a decent job of its primary purpose, which is keeping its wearer dry.

-Read full review: Outdoor Research Helium II
+Read review: Outdoor Research Helium II

 Top Pick for Hiking and Backpacking

-Read full review: REI Rhyolite
+Read review: REI Drypoint GTX

 Top Pick for Ventilation & Features